11ty/11ty-website/src/docs/filters/inputpath-to-url.md

 {% addedin "3.0.0-alpha.5" %} Map a file’s location and to the template’s output URL.
 Very useful for robust hyperlinking allowing you to change your output URLs without breaking content links!

+{% callout "info", "md" -%}
-This filter is an alternative to the [InputPath To Url plugin](/docs/plugins/inputpath-to-url/), which provides an Eleventy transform that is less verbose but a bit slower.
+This filter is an alternative to the [InputPath To Url Plugin](/docs/plugins/inputpath-to-url/), which provides an Eleventy transform that is less verbose but a bit slower.
+{%- endcallout %}

 The paths used here should be [relative to the input directory](/docs/config/#input-directory) though they _can_ be relative to the project root (the former is simpler and preferred).

+## Usage

 <is-land on:visible import="/js/seven-minute-tabs.js">
 <seven-minute-tabs>